Over-The-Counter Drugs: Mind-Altering OTC Medications

 What Are Over-The-Counter Drugs?

-Which Over-The-Counter Drugs Can Get You High
+Which Over-The-Counter Drugs Are Abused To Get High

 In the US, more than 80 drugs have been approved for use without a prescription.
 For example, common OTC drugs include cold tablets, cough syrups, motion-sickness pills, allergy drugs and certain pain medications.